EmilyGarredQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (adding an external switch and the potentiometer to adjust how bright the LED was ).
+In this experiment, something new to me was adding the external switch rather than using the A and B buttons built onto the micro bit.
+Also with the coding learning that all that is needed for the light to turn on and off is 0 and 1 rather than needing to know the valuse of brightness or howmany volt the LED would need which makes using LEDs much more simple.
+I also learned was how the potentiometer could dim and brighten the LED through the analog function in the micro bit?????????????????????????????????????????????????????.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as in houses to dim the lights or even in a car to dim the brightness of the dash board which in different circumstances can be quite bright.

 ### Experiment name ###